The 6 Best Places to Buy Lab-Grown Diamond Engagement Rings in 2022

 Note that these ratings are specifically for lab-grown diamond engagement rings.
 Read our guide to find the overall best places to buy lab-grown diamonds here.

-With Clarity is best known for their Home Preview for engagement ring customizations and the ability to order a preview box where you select two free 3D-printed rings and customize them for metal, shape, and carat.
-This is a really neat feature that allows you to have a thorough look and feel at the ring(s) before you commit to buying the ring.
+With Clarity is best known for its Home Preview for engagement ring customizations and the ability to order a preview box where you select two free 3D-printed rings and customize them for metal, shape, and carat.
+This elegant feature allows you to have a thorough look and feel at the ring(s) before you commit to buying the ring.

 - Free Home Preview replica engagement rings